Skip to main content

 # Run from the portal-workspace directory

-After setup, configure your environment using the appropriate config script:
+After setup, configure your environment:

 See Cluster Configuration for details on environment-specific configuration.